The Intelligence Illusion

 In a credibility contest between you and the CEOs who get prima donna interviews on 60 minutes promoting the greatest invention since the steam engine, the prima donnas will win.

-• If you want to steer your work away from the bad parts of generative AI, you will need to understand generative AI.
+• If you want to steer your work away from generative models, you will need to understand the corse risks posed by generative models to most businesses.

 • You have to prevent them from alienating the customers with random AI features nobody asked for, or scuttling customer service with untested chatbots.